google/data-layer-helper/README.md

 This library provides the ability to process messages passed onto a dataLayer queue.

 A dataLayer queue is simply a JavaScript array that lives on a webpage.
 Page authors can append messages onto the queue in order to emit information about the page and its state.
-For example, the page author may want to expose details about the page that aren't otherwise easily obtained.
+These messages are simply JavaScript objects containing a hierarchy of key/value pairs.
+They can be metadata about the page content, information about the visitor, or data about events happening on the page.
+This system allows tools like analytics libraries and tag management systems to access this data in a standard way, so page authors can avoid using a bunch of proprietary, repetitive APIs.

-This could be metadata about the page content, information about the visitor, or data about events happening on the page.
-This library provides the ability to listen for these messages and to read the key/value pairs that have been set by all the previous messages.
+This library provides the ability to listen for dataLayer messages and to read the key/value pairs that have been set by all the previous messages.
+It can be used by the tools/vendors mentioned above, or by page authors that need to read back the data they've emitted.

 TODO(bkuhn): Add example of using the dataLayer and the helper once the API is a bit more stable.